nks20591/README/README.md

 ## Motivation
 Ethereum Foundation responded to DAO debacle in the worst way possible.
 Special interests controlling the Foundation are ramming through DAO bailout hardfork against principled opposition of a significant economic minority of Ethereum stakeholders.
 According to (diligently hidden, pro-fork) coin vote on [Carbonvote](http://carbonvote.com/), 17% of ETH holders oppose this hardfork.
 Also, about 22% of Ethereum miners voted against the previous 'DAO softfork' and would logically oppose hardfork as well.
 Such a significant minority of stakeholders should not be silenced or intimidated into submission - they should be given a clear choice.

-if we want to continue to move forward and guarantee survival of the original Ethereum vision, we must fork Ethereum.
-This will lay the foundation to build secure decentralized software that are actually censorship resistent.
+If we want to continue to move forward and guarantee survival of the original Ethereum vision, we must fork Ethereum.
+This will lay the foundation to build secure decentralized applications that are actually censorship resistent.

 More: https://github.com/ethereumclassic/freeworldcomputer-project